Qantas uses 747 to deliver extra fuel to Auckland

 With Auckland as its biggest hub, Air New Zealand has been the most affected of all airlines serving the country’s largest international gateway.

-The Star Alliance member has cancelled scores of domestic and trans-Tasman flights and taken on more fuel on domestic jet services from Wellington or Christchurch to limit refuelling in Auckland.
+The kiwi airline has cancelled scores of domestic and trans-Tasman flights and taken on more fuel on domestic jet services from Wellington or Christchurch to limit refuelling in Auckland.

 Meanwhile, a number of its long-haul services have been operating with a refuelling stop at selected airports Australia or the Pacific.
 It estimates about 6,000 passengers have been affected by the debacle.